-We believe that the people best placed to resolve a conflict or a problem are the people directly involved.
+In line with a trauma-informed approach, we believe that the people best placed to resolve a conflict or a problem are the people directly involved.
 In order to develop community, and to manage conflict within school, we promote positive attitudes to resolving conflict and challenging behaviour through a restorative approach.
-This approach encourages wrongdoers to be accountable for their actions and to take responsibility for repairing the harm caused, enabling them to consider the needs of others as well as their own.
-A restorative approach to conflict or wrongdoing involves active non-judgmental listening and asking the key questions:
+This approach encourages pupils to be accountable for their actions and to take responsibility for repairing the harm caused, enabling them to consider the needs of others as well as their own.
+A restorative approach to conflict or inappropriate behaviour involves active non-judgmental listening and asking the key questions:

-- What has happened? - Who has been affected? - How can we involve everyone who has been affected in finding a way forward? - How can everyone do things differently in the future? - By using this approach both wrongdoer and harmed person(s) are allowed to express their thoughts and feelings about the incident.
+- What has happened? - Who has been affected? - How can we involve everyone who has been affected in finding a way forward? - How can everyone do things differently in the future? - By using this approach all pupils involved are allowed to express their thoughts and feelings about the incident.